bengtj100/stacky-lang/doc/Introduction.md

 [dup *] 'square;
 ```

 The `[dup *]` is the body of the operation. `'square` pushes the name "square" onto the stack.
-(The `'` tells Stacky not to try to retrieve the name, should it exist in an outer scope.
-This isn't strictly neccessary in the top scope, but is good practice.
+(The `'` tells Stacky not to try to look up and rewrite the name, should it exist in an outer scope.
+When using atoms as values they shall be prefixed by an inhibitor!
 Finally `;` stores the operation.

 We kan now square integers: